-On behalf of the Directors, I would like to express my sincere gratitude to all valued business partners for their continuous loyalty and support in 2016 and over the years.
-The Board would like to extend its sincere appreciation on the support and commitment from the CEO, the Senior Management Team and all employees for their leadership and hard work in striving another successful year.
+On behalf of the Directors, I would like to express my sincere gratitude to all valued business partners for their continuous support and loyalty in 2017 and over the years.
+The Board would like to extend its appreciation to the support and commitment from the CEO, senior management team and all employees for their leadership and hard work in striving through another tough year.